Genetic studies on Sami: Y-DNA

 Haplogroup I1 is the most common haplogroup in Sweden, and the Jokkmokk Sami in Sweden have similar structure to Swedes and Finns for haplogroup I1 and N1c.
 Haplogroup I-M253 in Sami is explained by immigration (of men) during the 14th century.
-That is quite late in Sami history bearing in mind that an distinctive Sami culture can be traced and first observed back to 1000 BC.
+That is quite late in Sami history bearing in mind that a distinctive Sami culture can be traced and first observed back to 1000 BC.

 The Sami languages are thought to have split from their common ancestor about 3300 years ago.